Travelling to Australia? Learn how OVHC works and compare cover.

 The Short Stay Business visa subclass 456 was replaced by the Temporary Work (Short Stay Specialist) visa subclass 400 in November 2016.
 The 400 visa allows overseas visitors to travel to Australia to participate in highly specialised, short-term, non-ongoing work.
 While there’s no mandatory health insurance requirement in order to qualify for the visa, the Department of Immigration and Border Protection recommends taking out some level of health insurance cover for your stay.

 Heading to Australia on a Temporary Work (Skilled) visa?
 The 457 visa allows you to love and work in Australia for up to four years, and you’ll need to take out adequate health insurance for the duration of your stay to ensure that you meet visa condition 8501.
-Check out our 457 visa health insurance guide for details on how to choose the right policy.
+This has now been replaced with the TSS Visa - check out the guide here.

 The Temporary Graduate (485) visa is designed to help international students who have recently graduated from an Australian educational institution continue to live, work and study in Australia.
 Condition 8501 applies to the 485 visa, so you’ll need to maintain adequate health insurance cover for the entirety of your stay.